nikchalakkal/nikchalakkal.github.io/index.md

 ### What about Nikhil, the person?

-I'm a little bit of a geek, but also a quick learner who tries to imbibe best practices from all the organizations I interact with.
+I'm a little bit of a geek (:grinning:), but also a quick learner who tries to imbibe best practices from all the organizations I interact with.
 I am high functioning and capable of delivering consistently accurate results over long periods under pressure.
 In my spare time, I like to read - I spend a lot of time reading online.
 I have a head for really irrelevant trivia, and love making (bad) puns and playing word games.

 Get in touch with me at nchalakkal@gmail.com.